 The Municipality has four wards with functional and trained ward committees.
 The ward committees play an integral role in mobilizing the community around the drought management strategy of the Municipality.
-The ward committees had ward committee summit on 30 October 2019 as part of the Municipality's capacity training sessions.
+The ward committees had a ward committee summit in November 2020 with a further capacity training on municipal legislation in December 2020.

 The Municipality has a well-functioning public participation strategy to inform and mobilize the community around key service delivery and planning matters.
-Unfortunately the weekly radio slots on the local radio station could not continue due to difficulties on the side of Radio Gamkaland.
-The previous partnership with Radio Gamkaland was seen as very valuable and the Municipality will look to restore this initiative in future.

 The ward councillors are also very active with WhatsApp groups that supports the municipality's official communication mechanisms.
+Due to Covid-19 the ward committees could not hold block meetings but continued with socially distanced visits to their wards during the pandemic.
+Ward committee meetings have recently resumed.

 To avoid Day zero, water use must be reduced in all areas and an investigation into the ground water availability must be undertaken.
-Artificial recharge possibilities must be investigated, the sunken boreholes must be equipped and if possible, an additional reservoir on the North End side of Prince Albert must be established.
+2020 was the second consecutive year that Prince Albert did not experience water disruptions during peak season.
+This was partly due to a wetter season, but also due to improved water management.
+Artificial recharge possibilities must be investigated, improved water management must take place, a weir in the Swartberg Mountains must be build and in the long term a new well field must be developed.
+It is also necessary that the flood prone boreholes and supporting equipment must be moved out of the riverbed.
 To ensure effective management of water resources and emergency situations, a fully functional telemetric system will be needed.

-The Municipality applied to Water Service Infrastructure Grant to equip the boreholes but will need additional funding for the telemetric system and additional reservoir at North End.
+Due to vandalism in especially the area of Leeu Gamka, security at the water reservoirs was improved.